 Ready to switch from store bought to homemade?
 Let me help you make some changes!
 Grab my FREE five-part guide to getting started.

 I’ve had an Excalibur 9-tray dehydrator for years.
 We use it frequently for dehydrating bananas and apples and making beef jerky (check my book for that recipe).
-That said, you don’t need a dehydrator to make these dried strawberries.
+That said, you don’t need a dehydrator to dry strawberries.
 There are a couple of other ways to save that flavor.

 Drying strawberries in the oven uses equipment most people already have on hand.
 It’s not the most energy-efficient method, but it does the trick in a pinch.